akka/akka/akka-docs/rst/java/distributed-data.rst

 Here is an example of using ``writeMajority`` and ``readMajority``:

-**FIXME convert this example to Java**

-.. includecode:: ../../../akka-samples/akka-sample-distributed-data-scala/src/main/scala/sample/distributeddata/ShoppingCart.scala#read-write-majority
+.. includecode:: ../../../akka-samples/akka-sample-distributed-data-java/src/main/java/sample/distributeddata/ShoppingCart.java#read-write-majority

-.. includecode:: ../../../akka-samples/akka-sample-distributed-data-scala/src/main/scala/sample/distributeddata/ShoppingCart.scala#get-cart
+.. includecode:: ../../../akka-samples/akka-sample-distributed-data-java/src/main/java/sample/distributeddata/ShoppingCart.java#get-cart

-.. includecode:: ../../../akka-samples/akka-sample-distributed-data-scala/src/main/scala/sample/distributeddata/ShoppingCart.scala#add-item
+.. includecode:: ../../../akka-samples/akka-sample-distributed-data-java/src/main/java/sample/distributeddata/ShoppingCart.java#add-item

 In some rare cases, when performing an ``Update`` it is needed to first try to fetch latest data from other nodes.
 That can be done by first sending a ``Get`` with ``ReadMajority`` and then continue with